 Register today so that you or your organization will:

-To learn more about earthquake hazards in British Columbia and across Canada, explore the following links:
+To learn more about earthquake and tsunami hazards in British Columbia and across Canada, explore the following links:

 Why is it important to do a Drop, Cover, and Hold On drill?
 To react quickly you must practice often.
 You may only have seconds to protect yourself in an earthquake, before strong shaking knocks you down--or drops something on you.
 Practicing helps you be ready to respond.